itzmeanjan/lenz/README.md

 Consider using IPv6 Binary version, cause that will also support IPv4 lookup.
 This specific database I've planned to use is codenamed **db5**.

-Please try to stick with that, otherwise there might be some unexpected behaviours.
+Please try to stick with that to avoid unexpected behaviours.

 We'll also need [IP2Location™ LITE IP-ASN Database](https://lite.ip2location.com/database/ip-asn) for using `la` command.
 See [below](#geo-locate-ipv4-addresses-owned-by-some-autonomous-system--la-).
   - Please use IPv4 version of ASN Database